vairamuthu11a/-React-Tailwind-CSS-Portfolio/README.md

-### This is a personal portfolio website built using React and Tailwind CSS.
+#### This is a personal portfolio website built using React and Tailwind CSS.
 It showcases my skills, experience, and projects in a visually appealing and responsive manner.

+#### Key Features:

+- React Components: The project is structured using React components for modularity and reusability.
+- Tailwind CSS: Tailwind CSS provides a utility-first approach to styling, allowing for rapid development and customization.
+- Responsive Design: The website is designed to adapt seamlessly to different screen sizes.

+ #### Technologies Used:

+- React
+- Tailwind CSS

 # Getting Started with Create React App